-The Office of International Student Advisors is here to help students understand US Department of Homeland Security (DHS) rules and regulations of F-1 status.
+The International Student Services (ISS) office is here to help students understand US Department of Homeland Security (DHS) rules and regulations of F-1 status.
 It is the student's responsibility to maintain F-1 status by observing the conditions outlined on page 2 of the I-20.
-The Office of International Student Advisors hosts several information sessions each semester to familiarize students with the limits of F-1 status.
+ISS hosts several information sessions each semester to familiarize students with the limits of F-1 status.
 Click here for the current semester's Information Session Schedule.
 To maintain status, you must observe the following conditions:

 - Maintain a valid I-20, valid passport (for at least the next 6 months), and valid I-94 record of your most recent US entry at all times.